These closures are Mar 1, 2019 and extending to July 15 – Aug 1, 2019).

 Camp 4 Wall – The climbing route “Good Ol’ Boy” is closed.
 All other routes remain open.

-El Capitan, Southeast Face – Closure includes all routes between and including “South Seas/Pacific Ocean Wall,” “North America Wall,” east to “Native Son.”
-The first four pitches of the closed routes from the base of El Capitan remain open. (effective as of April 26
+El Capitan, Southeast Face – Closure includes all routes between and including “South Seas,” “Pacific Ocean Wall,” “North America Wall” east to “Native Son”.
+The first four pitches of the closed routes from the base of El Capitan remain open.

 Mt.
 Broderick – West of Liberty Cap.
-Closure includes the entire southeast face of Mt.
+Closure includes the entire SE face of Mt.
 Broderick opposite Liberty Cap.

 Fairview Dome, West Face – Tuolumne Meadows.
 Closure includes all routes between and including “Heart of Stone” to “Lucky Streaks.”
 All other routes remain open.

 Half Dome, Northwest Face – The route “Queen of Spades” is closed.
 All other routes remain open.